Spring Programming for Teens! Sign up at the desk!

 Teen Book Club (Sixth-Twelfth Grade): Read Popular books such as All American Boys and others meant to provoke discussion.
 First Monday of the Month at 5pm starting in October.
 Please check Reading Group page for list of what the group is currently reading as well as exact dates.

 Teen Creative Club: Nail Art, Flower Art, Painting, Creative Writing and more in this fun group where you can get your creative juices flowing.
-Third Monday of the Month at 5pm next meeting will be Monday, February 27th, 5pm.
-Project will be Melted Crayon Art!
+Third Monday of the Month at 5pm next meeting will be Monday, May 15th, 5pm.
+Project will be Skin Care!